-With a PhD from Vanderbilt University specializing in religion, psychology, and culture, Dr. Lassiter has focused much of her career on bridging university and community ties, as well as working "to understand 66When we talk about shaping the social formation of the self and, in turn, how spiritual and religious belonging and communities have been at the forefront of changing the social landscape."
+With a PhD from Vanderbilt University specializing in religion, psychology, and culture, Dr. Lassiter has focused much of her career on bridging university and community ties, as well as working "to understand the social formation of the self and, in turn, how spiritual and religious belonging and communities have been at the forefront of changing the social landscape."

-"The connective tissue has always been about asking 'What is the bridge work that needs to take place between theory and practice," she explains.
+"The connective tissue has always been about asking 'What is the bridge work that needs to take place between theory and practice,'" she explains.
 "That is the larger theme for me both in my intellectual career as well as my professional career.
 What we do as intellectuals, the kind of writing and thinking that we do, doesn't always translate to how we show up in our professional spaces.
-Yet, practo the curriculum and is my academic home, has been working time students are receding.
-And so that's presented new kinds to bridge this gap since its genesis.
-The opportunity to contin- of challenges.
-The development of a pilot hybrid unit of CPE is in ue bridging theory and practice was something that drew me to response to that new reality and it's quite exciting."
-CTS," she admits.
+Yet, practical and pastoral theology, which contributes scholarly resources to the curriculum and is my academic home, has been working to bridge this gap since its genesis.
+The opportunity to continue bridging theory and practice was something that drew me to CTS," she admits.